vhurna/azure_task_8_identify_unattached_data_disks_with_powershell/README.md

 4. Run artifacts generation script `scripts/generate-artifacts.ps1`

+5. Test yourself using the script `scripts/validate-artifacts.ps1`

+6. Make sure that changes to both `task.ps1` and `result.json` are committed to the repo, and submit the solution for review.

+7. When the solution is validated, delete the resource group `mate-azure-task-5`— you won't need it anymore for the next tasks.

 ## How to complete tasks in this module

 Tasks in this module are relying on 2 PowerShell scripts: